omermecitoglu/next-openapi-route-handler/README.md

 ## Usage

-The `createRoute` function is used to define route handlers in a type-safe and self-documenting way.
+The `defineRoute` function is used to define route handlers in a type-safe and self-documenting way.
 Below is a description of each property of the input parameter:

 | Property      | Type                                                         | Description                                                                              |
 | ------------- | ------------------------------------------------------------ | ---------------------------------------------------------------------------------------- |